Pre-K Registration FAQ

-Parents can bring their documents to the Lacy Enrollment Center located at 504 E. Belt Line Rd., upload on your enrollment application in Skyward, or email documents to firstname.lastname@example.org.
+Parents can bring their documents to the Lacy Enrollment Center located at 504 E. Belt Line Rd, Cedar Hill, TX 75104 or upload them to your enrollment application in Skyward, or email documents to email@example.com.

 How can I get a copy of my child’s birth certificate?

 If your child was born in Texas, you can order a copy of their birth certificate online by clicking here.
 The cost of ordering a copy of a Texas birth certificate is $22.